parthian-sterlet/sitega/README.md

 ## Train a model

-[andy02.cpp](https://github.com/parthian-sterlet/sitega/blob/master/src/andy02.cpp) constructs one sitega model, with the numbers of locally positioned dinucleotides (LPDs) assigned according to 3rd, 4th and 5th parameters of the command line (size_start, size_end and size_dif), their values deduced from the bootstrap cross validation test (see the next paragraph).
+[andy02.cpp](https://github.com/parthian-sterlet/sitega/blob/master/src/andy02.cpp) constructs one sitega model, with the numbers of locally positioned dinucleotides (LPDs) assigned according the parameter of the command line, this value deduced from the bootstrap cross validation test (see the previous paragraph).
 The selected model respecting the maximal pAUC in the bootstrap cross validation test, this model is written in output file [SiteGA model](https://github.com/parthian-sterlet/sitega/blob/master/examples/model.mat) with *.mat* extension

 ## Set threshold for a model